Question from Ferrell G.: Rick, the best computer I have ever owned has finally died on me and I need to replace it.

 Do you know if it’s still possible to even buy a PC with Windows 7 on it?
 If so, where?

-All of that being said, I really think you should strongly reconsider your decision to avoid Windows 10.
+The above being said, I really think you should strongly reconsider your decision to avoid Windows 10.

 Like you, I love Windows 7 and find it to be one of the best Windows versions ever, but after using Windows 10 for a good while I can tell you that I honestly think it’s better than Windows 7.